 With decades of experience in delivering Laughter Yoga workshops and training you have reached the Experts in this field, real people who have experienced real life changes through the practice of Laughter Yoga,

-- Lotte Mikkelsen, Laughter Ambassador and Laughter Yoga Master Trainer
+- Lotte Mikkelsen, Laughter Ambassador and Laughter Yoga Master Trainer in the UK

 What is Laughter Yoga?